Panasonic withdraws from TV production in China: source

 Reuters could not confirm the company’s plans to exit Mexico.
 It currently has two plants in that country, part of the company’s nine TV manufacturing plants, excluding Shandong.

-Sharp Corp has licensed its TV brand in Europe to Universal Media Corp Slovakia as part of an effort to trim costs and pull back from loss-making operations.
-Sony Corp has spun off its struggling TV business into a separate entity, although CEO Kazuo Hirai has said the company does not plan to sell or shut down the unit.
-(Reporting by Reiji Murai; Writing by Ritsuko Ando and Lisa Twaronite)
+Sharp Corp (6753.T) has licensed its TV brand in Europe to Universal Media Corp Slovakia as part of an effort to trim costs and pull back from loss-making operations.
+Sony Corp (6758.T) has spun off its struggling TV business into a separate entity, although CEO Kazuo Hirai has said the company does not plan to sell or shut down the unit.